 Selenium sulfide 1%

-Gets rid of crusts and scales as well as reducing the production of scale.
+| Gets rid of crusts and scales and reduces the production of scale.
 Antifungal/Antibacterial.
 Degreases.
 May irritate mucous membranes and scrotum.
 It’s better to only use it in cases of severe oiliness or yeast infections.
 Must be left on for a minimum of 10 minutes so its antifungal activities kick in.
-Don’t ever use on cats.
+Don’t ever use on cats. |

 EMOLLIENTS

-Add oils to skin
+| Add oils to the skin. |

 Almond Oil